syncfusion-content/wpf-docs/wpf/WizardControl/Interactive-Features.md

 ![](Interactive-Features_images/Interactive-Features_img9.jpeg)

-> Note: You can set custom text for the navigation buttons in the wizard control only.
+N> You can set custom text for the navigation buttons in the wizard control only.
 You cannot set custom text for the navigation buttons in the wizard page.